 Cancer is complex — there is no routine ocular melanoma, nor is there ever a routine way to treat it.

-As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.
+As one of only a few cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the region and more of the latest, most targeted, most effective treatment options.

 Thermotherapy uses heat from a laser to destroy cancer cells and shrink a tumor.

 Ocular Melanoma Research & Clinical Trials

 For cancer patients, clinical trials mean hope.
 Hope for a cancer-free world and for better, more targeted ways to prevent, detect, treat and cure individual cancers.
 Patients can enter clinical trials before, during or after starting their cancer treatment.